 · Is this a path I should embark on for a self-care practice?

 The answer is yes, yes, and yes!
-We do NOT expect you to come in already strong, and the most fun way to build strength is in the classes, so don’t let any preconceived notion of lack of strength hold you back.
+We do NOT expect you to come in already strong.
+The most fun way to build strength is in the classes, so don’t let any preconceived notion of lack of strength hold you back.
 Likewise, you don’t need superior circus flexibility to reap the benefits of being immersed in a culture of movement and healthy living.
 Limited flexibility for beginners is a frequent occurrence and is something we can help you with.
 As to your self-care practice, if you have not yet found one that nourishes your soul and gives you connection to your body and what it is capable of, you must give aerial fitness a try!

 To help you move past the contemplation stage of your aerial journey and into preparation stage (and eventually the action stage), the checklist below lists everything you need to do prior to your first class.

 You can find our small studio in a cul-de-sac off of the intersection of Center Street and Meridian, just look for our sign.
-Come five to ten minutes early to fill out some short enrollment paperwork, but we ask that you don’t come in before ten minutes before your class start time to allow time for the earlier class to exit and allow for proper social distancing.
+Come five to ten minutes early to fill out a short enrollment form, but we ask that you don’t come in before ten minutes before your class start time to allow time for the earlier class to exit and allow for proper social distancing.
 Let your instructor know if you have any metal allergies or injuries.
-If you DO have prior injury, totally fine!
+If you DO have a prior injury, totally fine!
 Just make sure you have a doctor’s release to resume full activity before coming in for class.
-So long as you have the go-ahead, we have lots of modifications for exercises so we welcome you communicating your needs with us.
+So long as you have the go-ahead, we have lots of modifications for exercises, so we welcome you communicating your needs with us.

 Next is the fun part: class time!
 The bulk of each class is instructional (i.e. we give break-down for beginner’s skills) but we also integrate cardio, strength training, and flexibility work (stretching) into every class.
 Specifically: